Knight1/VanMooof-Module/REPAIRS.md

 You can manually shift the gear into the 2nd gear.
 Remove the wheel from the frame, unscrew the eShifter from the wheel.
 Keep all screws and rings secure!

+In Case you want to repair it.
+I needed

+100 ohm size 0603
+10 K ohm size 0603
+270 K ohm size 0603
+51 K ohm size 0603
+22 ohm size 0603

 ## ⚙️ Motor Repairs (Errors 45-53)

 Error 45

 If the motor works this is the pre-announcement of a failing cable boom.
+In this Case the communication cable just failed.
+You could fix it but you need to remove all cables from the Bike.
+Which is a fun experience.
 Good luck!

 ## 📶 Connectivity Repairs (Errors 54-58)